ndsev/zserio-pubsub-mosquitto-cpp/README.md

 2. Install C library libmosquitto for development.
 E.g. on Ubuntu install `libmosquitto-dev`.

+> Note that Zserio prerequisites are automatically downloaded by CMake.

 ## Building

 Go to the zserio-pubsub-mosquitto-cpp root directory.